 - Tune-up your system so that you know your equipment is working at its peak efficiency, helping give you peace-of-mind that you’re in a good spot to potentially save money this winter

-It’s important to keep in mind that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
-That’s where the pros at Gordon's Service Experts Heating & Air Conditioning can help.
+It’s important to remember that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
+That’s where the pros at Gordon's Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
-Give us a call at or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.
+Give us a call at 405-432-2197 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.